Skip to contents

 y_median Median Y-coordinate in meters (UTM 31 N)

-y_start Y-coordinate at the start of the patch (UTM 31 N)
+y_start Y-coordinate at the start of the residence patch (UTM 31 N)

-y_end Y-coordinate at the end of the patch (UTM 31 N)
+y_end Y-coordinate at the end of the residence patch (UTM 31 N)

-dist_in_patch Total distance (in meters) travelled within the patch (cummulative distance)
+dist_in_patch Distance (in meters) travelled within the patch (cumulative distance)

 dist_bw_patch Distance (in meters) between end of previous and start of current patch